 West Norfolk Singers at Long Sutton May 2014

-There have been many musical directors and accompanists over the years and up until May 2018, Nigel Wickens was our Musical Director and William Moss has been our accompanist.
-With Nigel retiring, we had to seek out a new Musical Director and someone recommended Roger Dear who happens to live in Heacham.
-We are looking forward to this new team directing and accompanying us and guiding us through some new pieces as well as other favourites that we enjoy singing.
+There have been many musical directors and accompanists over the years and for a dozen or so years,up until May 2018, Nigel Wickens was our Musical Director and William Moss has been our accompanist.
+With Nigel retiring, we had to seek out a new Musical Director and were recommended Roger Dear who lives in Heacham.
+He took us through our Autumn 2018 series of Concerts until Jean Hornbuckle arrived to take over from the Spring 2019 Concerts.

 Our Accompanist - William Moss

 William Moss who presently lives in Hunstanton, West Norfolk, was born in Castleford, Yorkshire and studied Music at the Royal Academy of Music in London with Vivian Langrish for piano and James Iliff for composition.
 After winning several prizes including the Albanesi Prize for a performance of Scriabin’s 5th Sonata and a Thomas Jennings Exhibition for composition he graduated in 1972 and pursued further studies with Nadia Boulanger, a celebrated pupil of Louis Vierne and Gabriel Faure, and later with James Murray Brown and John Gardner at Durham University.

 Based in London he worked as a tutor in Music Theatre at Morley College, and touring pianist with the Society for the Promotion of Modern Music, giving concerts throughout the country including the Wigmore Hall and Purcell Room with the group Electric Candle.

 In 1974 William Moss took up a full time lectureship at Newark College, and in 1990 moved to Norfolk as Head of Music at City of Ely and Downham Market Colleges until 2004.